How to Disinfect Your Cell Phone

 - Step 3: Use disinfecting wipe to clean device, taking care around ports and buttons.
 The same wipes you use when disinfecting surfaces are safe for electronics and kill the bacteria and viruses living on your phone.
 Don’t forget to wipe down your case, too!

 - Step 4: Let air-dry for 5 minutes.
 Allow the cleaner to work its magic for a few minutes before diving back into your device.

 - Step 5: Wipe off any excess disinfectant with a soft cloth, preferably with a different cloth from the one you used in step 2.

 It’s as simple as that.
-Just take care not to oversaturate, and steer clear of liquid household cleaners and sprays as they could find their way inside and damage your device (and void the warranty, which is never fun).
+Just take care not to oversaturate, and steer clear of liquid household cleaners and sprays as they could find their way inside and damage your device (and void the warranty).
 It probably goes without saying, but you should never submerge your phone in any liquid.

 WHEN SHOULD I CLEAN MY PHONE?

 As cleanliness becomes a top concern across the country, people everywhere are looking for the most effective ways to keep their homes and businesses clean.
 But we all need to do our part in fostering healthy communities.
 A regular cleaning to disinfect germs from your phone can go a long way in looking out for the health and safety of your friends and family.